 - identify opportunities for climate adaptation policies and practices.

-Additionally, the Task Force's guidance may include identifying and evaluating funding and budgeting strategies, specific implementation steps and approaches, and methods and metrics to track progress against time-specific goals consistent with the EAP2040.
-The Alexandria City Council approved Resolution 2958 on September 22, 2020 to establish the Task Force.
+The Task Force will be requested to provide guidance on an Energy and Climate Change Action Plan implementation roadmap, including identifying and evaluating funding and budgeting strategies, specific implementation steps and approaches, and methods to measure and track progress against time-specific goals consistent with the EAP2040.

-- 2 persons representing diversity, racial and social equity, and inclusivity issues of diverse Alexandria populations, including those of Alexandria’s aging population
+- Raquel Nicora, Diversity, racial and social equity, and inclusivity issues of diverse Alexandria populations, including those of Alexandria’s aging population

 In July 2019, the Alexandria City Council adopted the City’s Environmental Action Plan 2040 (EAP2040).
 The EAP2040 establishes a target of reducing community-wide greenhouse gas emissions by 50 percent by Fiscal Year 2030 and 80 to 100 percent by Fiscal Year 2050 supported by significant contributions at the state and federal level toward renewable energy and energy efficiency mandates.
 The ECCAP update supports meeting the goal of increasing the City’s preparedness to respond to the impacts of climate change and environmental emergencies.
 One EAP2040 action is to establish a multidisciplinary task force to guide an update of the 2011 Energy and Climate Action Plan implement and evaluate efforts to work towards meeting the City’s greenhouse gas reduction goals.